goldpointecoa/website/README.md

 - Encrypt the page with one click

 **Note about admin.html access:**
-For security reasons, the admin.html file is protected from public access through redirects in the netlify.toml file.
-The file will be deployed with your site, but attempts to access it on the live site will be redirected to the 404 page.
-It's only meant to be used when working on the site locally.
+For security reasons, the admin.html file is excluded from the production build through a custom build script.
+It will not be deployed to your live site at all.
+The admin interface is only meant to be used when working on the site locally.

 #### Option 2: Manual Update